In this tutorial we build the simplest possible pre-amplifier that shields environmental e-field noise and boosts our sound quality very effectively.

 Solder the transistor as shown in Figure 4.
 Please check the datasheet of your particular transistor to be sure that the drain (D), gate (G) and source (S) terminals agree with the picture and correct the connections if necessary.
 Different manufacturers might swap the pins for the same 2N5457 transistor type.

-Connecting with the EXC!TE Snare Drum PRO VST3
+Connecting with the EXC!TE Snare Drum Pro or EXC!TE Cymbal Pro Plugins

 Connect to your Microphone Input